Tiberriver256/Tiberriver256.GitHub.io/_posts/2023-04-20-as-a-father-what-i-wish-people-knew-about-autism.md

 The point:

 > Each autistic person is unique.
-Spend time getting them on an individual basis.
-You'll likely learn something new and make a
+Spend time getting to know them on an individual basis.
-> new friend.
+> You'll likely learn something new and make a new friend.